XiaJiang-2/MBIL/MBILDeployed/MBIL001/README.md

 # MBIL
-MBIL (Markov Blanket and Interactive risk factor Learner) is an algorithm designed to detect and learn the risk factors for Breast Cancer Metastasis (BCM).
+MBIL (Markov Blanket and Interactive risk factor Learner) is an algorithm designed to detect and learn the risk factors  .
 (See [papers](https://github.com/XiaJiang-2/MBIL/blob/main/docs/BINF-D-19-00613_R2(2).pdf) for details and citations.)

-## What is MBIL
-## MBIL Algorithm
+# please explain what is MBIL using your own words and be complete and accurate.
+For example, you need to say what theory BMIL is based.

-## Explanation of MBIL Algorithm
+## Explain how to use MBIL Algorithm (functions) by creating example datasets and use cases...
-1) determine_single_predictors learns the set PA1 of single-variable risk factors of a target T. The procedure does this by determining whether the BDeu score of the model in which the variable has an edge to T is greater than the BDeu score of the model in which T has no parents.

 ![MBILProcedure1_img.png](MBILProcedure1_img.png)
 ## Installation
 MBIL can be installed from [PyPI](https://pypi.org/project/mbil-py/)